Learning Strategy Representation for Imitation Learning in Multi-Agent Games: Indicators for Imitation Learning

 We define measure $\text{d}\pi$ on the strategy space $\Pi$, and assume that the strategy of agents generating dataset $\Gamma$ and its subset $\Gamma'$ are both sampled according to $\text{d}\pi$.
 Denote a trajectory as $\tau$ and the representation function mapping trajectories to learned representations as $f(\tau)$.
 We remark that a trajectory $\tau$ should be mapped to a probability distribution of strategies such that $\int_{\pi\in\Pi}\tau(\pi)\text{d}\pi=1$, where $\tau(\pi)$ is the probability of using strategy $\pi$ when having trajectory $\tau$, instead of a single strategy.
 But we can view the mixture of $\pi$ with probability $\tau(\pi)$ as a single mixed strategy $\int_{\pi\in\Pi}\pi\tau(\pi)\text{d}\pi$, so we can still use notation $\pi(\tau)$ to represent the strategy of $\tau$.
 We define the EL as follows:

 where $r(\pi,\pi(\tau))$ returns the expected trajectory reward of a player with strategy $\pi(\tau)$ by default, $(x)^+=\max{\{x,0\}}$, and $\mathds{1}_{c}=1$ if and only if condition $c$ is satisfied, otherwise $\mathds{1}_{c}=0$. $EL(\tau)$ is the negative of the expectation of the trajectory reward less than $0$ when played with the demonstrators who generate the offline dataset.
 This value can reflect the extent to which the demonstrators exploit the strategy of $\tau$.
-The reason why EL is chosen as an indicator is discussed in detail in the Appendix.
 To estimate EL with latent representation space structure, we provide an alternative definition of $EL_\delta$: